 Home Remedies to Get Rid of Pimples on the Nose

-- Dip a cotton swab into lemon juice and place it on the affected area
+- Dip a cotton swab in lemon juice and apply to the treatment area

-- Leave it on for 15 minutes, then rinse with lukewarm water
+- Leave on for 10 minutes; rinse with lukewarm water

-- Leave on for 10 minutes, then rinse with lukewarm water.
+- Leave on for 10 minutes; rinse with lukewarm water

-- Crush five aspirins in a bowl and add enough water to form a paste
+- Crush five aspirins in a small bowl; add 1 tsp water

-- Leave on for 5 minutes, then rinse with lukewarm water
+- Leave on for 15 minutes; rinse with lukewarm water